 Publicizing the Society to the first year class

+The Director of First Year shall oversee the First Year Project Coordinator program.

 The Director of First Year shall report to the President.

 The Director of First Year shall be responsible for those duties listed under Section β.C.5 in the Policy Manual.